-What Is Data Mining in SMS Programs?
+What Is Data Mining in Aviation SMS?

-Data mining techniques can be performed with a modest aviation safety database and simple tools, or with complex software and professional aviation safety databases.
+Data mining techniques can be performed with a modest, home-grown aviation safety database and simple tools, or with complex software and professional, commercially available aviation safety databases.

-The goals are to establish:
+Data mining goals are to establish:

 - Correlations between different safety elements;

-- Identify patters in behavior; and
+- Identify patterns in both employee and managerial behaviors; and

-- Anticipate safety;
+- Anticipate expected safety events;

-- Understand safety performance.
+- More completely understand dynamics affecting safety performance.

 What Is Required to Practice Data Mining

 To practice data mining, you obviously need to have some data to mine.
 This data may come from:

 - Operational databases;